PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 In 1945, the United States successfully tested the world’s first atomic bomb, and by August, they concluded that it was necessary to drop two other notable bombs on Hiroshima and Nagasaki.
 Literally, they had names.
 On August 6, “Little Boy” was dropped on Hiroshima, and on August 9, “Fat Man” was dropped on Nagasaki.

-Someday, I’ll publish my collection of famous weapons, which I’ll call *Fat Gustav*.
+Someday, I’ll publish my collection of famous weapons, which I’ll call Fat Gustav.

 World War II was coming to an end, but the final shot at the Axis powers spurred on the nuclear arms race.
 In 1946, the Cold War began, lasting until 1990, with the nuclear race stretching one year longer.